What Is The Best Way To Tenderize Tough Cuts Of Meat?

 Marinating works by using acidic or enzymatic ingredients to break down tough muscle fibers and proteins in the meat.
 The acid or enzymes soften the meat, resulting in increased tenderness and improved flavor.

-See also What Are Some Tips For Grilling Meat?
+See also What Are The Best Cuts Of Beef For Steak?

 Ideal time for marinating